alterm4nn/ChronoZoom/Doc/ChronoZoom_REST_API.md

 |searchTerm|The term to search for.|

 **Remarks**
-Note: The syntax for search is different from other requests.
+The syntax for search is different from other requests.
 The values for supercollection and collection are specified as request parameters rather than as part of the URL.